osxmidi/LinVst/README.md

 ## Common Problems/Possible Fixes

-Wine tkg is an optimised version of Wine https://github.com/Frogging-Family/wine-tkg-git

 For performance setup see https://github.com/osxmidi/LinVst/tree/master/Realtime-Audio-Config

 If window resizing does not work, then after a resize the UI needs to be closed and then reopened for the new window size to take effect.